 The inability to reach orgasm.

-Difficulty relaxing the vaginal muscles to experience penetration.
+Difficulty relaxing the vaginal muscles to experience penetration, could be a form of vaginismus.

 Who is susceptible to having a sexual dysfunction?

-First things first.
-If you are experiencing any of the above, you are one of millions.
-Don’t believe it?
-Here are the facts.
+If you are experiencing any of the above, you are one of the millions who experience sexual dysfunctions.
+Here are the facts behind sexual dysfunctions.

 Up to 45%* of women and 31% of men are affected by some kind of sexual dysfunction.